google-research/perch-hoplite/perch_hoplite/db/README.md

 ### Utility functions

-Some core info that we typically need to refer to can be accessed through the API:
+Some core info can be accessed through the API:

 ```
 embedding_count = db.count_embeddings()